chelmerrox/Personal-Projects/README.md

 ## Description

-   This repository hosts this README.md file where I will continuously add links to all of the repos and pull requests of projects and challenges that I work on.
+   This repository hosts this README.md file where I will continuously add links to all repositories of projects that I've worked on.

 ## My Projects